programming-hero-web-course-4/b10a8-gadget-heaven-shbhuiyan/README.md

 - ## My Project Name is Gadget Heaven.
 - ### https://my-8th-assignment-in-ph.netlify.app/

+## Requirement Document Link
+- ### file:///home/fahad-bhuiyan/Desktop/Work%20Place/my-8th-assignment-in-ph/Batch-10_Assignment-08.pdf

 # Project Description
-### Through this you can bid and buy players as per your choice.While doing this project I faced many problems especially React Toastify.
+### Through this you can bid and buy players as per your choice.While doing this project I faced many problems especially Local Storage.
 But I got this help from YouTube and Google Alhamdulillah.
 But the thing is very interesting.

+# I used react Fundamental concepts in the project
+- ### JSX
+- ### props
+- ### Hooks
+- ### Keys
+- ### React Router
+- ### State
+- ### etc...........

+# I have used for handling and managing data Local Storage.

 # Technologies used